WillUHD/PoseMario/README.md

 ### Running the code

-  - You may have to enable accessibility settings for your IDE (eg. IDEA) because AWT Robot has to use it to control the keyboard.
+  - You may have to enable accessibility settings for your IDE (eg. Code) because PyAutoGUI has to use them to control the keyboard.
+  - Run the app via `python ./MarioController2.py`
-  - Seeing logs from ONNX Runtime and Java before the UI opens is normal (namely shouting about a restricted method and warning you about the CoreML fallback nodes)
+  - Seeing logs from MediaPipe before the UI opens is normal.
+    - Press `p` to pause the app, and `p` again to resume it in 3 seconds.
+This is useful when setting up mari0_ae without keys pressing accidentally.
+    - Press `q` to quit the app.
+  - Note that having the UI not respond to `p`, `q`, or a resize is just a common issue from opencv's imshow.
+If you're really impatient, you can just `^C` in the terminal or force quit Python.
   - The app does come with a watermark by default!
 You can delete the watermark (`rm ./watermark.png`) or replace it with your own.
-  - If you encounter accuracy issues with RTM, I've also worked with YOLO11n and MoveNet previously (albeit with worse performance).
-The code for these are located [here](https://github.com/WillUHD/scratch/tree/PoseMario).
-Note that these will not be maintained !

-> made with ❤️ by willuhd